ashishnandagawali/ashishnandagawali.github.io/_posts/2025-01-28-CrewAI-Setup.md

     </div>
 </div>

 >  By default crewai uses OpenAI api.
-However in above crewai projection creation, I used the Deep seek LLM so I need to add environment files and give the my Deep Seek LLM api keys.
-Else it will try to connect to openAI llm and you will get authenticatoin error as you have not mentioned OpenAI API keys. <br><br> Congratulation, you have created crewai project successfully.
+However in above crewai projection creation, I used the Deepseek LLM so I need to add environment files and give the my DeepSeek LLM api keys.
+Else it will try to connect to openAI LLM and you will get authentication error as you have not mentioned OpenAI API keys. <br><br> Congratulation, you have created crewai project successfully.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">